bwucke/MicroProfiler/README.md

 - Easy to use: Simply put `PRS` at the start of all functions you want to profile, or `PRST(x)` at the start of a block you want to profile.
 - Call `Prof<>::Report();` when you're done accumulating measurements to print them out.
 - Reset measurements: Call `Prof<>::Reset();` to clear the data and start measuring anew.
-- Displays total and maximum time spent in a block
+- Displays total and maximum time spent in a block/function
+- Inner workings: Creates a tiny object, timer is started in the constructor, stopped in destructor, that is when the object goes out of scope.
+Thanks to that you don't need to hunt for all the `return`s to stop the timer.

 ## Installation